-On all the examples above in the screenshots, you can see how the markets broke out of the triangle as prices approached the apex of the triangle.
-The breakout occurs when either the bulls or bears finally gives in to pressure from the other side, and just like the cork popping from a bottle, the markets react strongly.
-This is the most effective use of the triangle pattern formation, and it can make you many pips.
+In all the examples above in the screenshots, you can see how the markets broke out of the triangle as prices approached the apex of the triangle.
+The breakout occurs when either the bulls or bears finally give in to pressure from the other side, and just like the cork popping from a bottle, the markets react strongly.
+This is the most effective use of triangle pattern formation, and it can make you many pips.

 Let’s take the first example of the symmetrical triangle pattern formation.
 You draw the ascending trendline by connecting the troughs in the charts while connecting the peaks to form a descending trendline.
 By now, you should know how to draw trend lines, and if not, check out the DeMark trend-trading method for some tips.

 As long as prices remain within the triangle, don’t make any trades, but as soon as prices break any of the trendlines, watch out for the breakout.
 This is where it gets a bit tricky, When do you enter the trade?
 Immediately after a break?
 No. Remember to be patient with the breakout because sometimes there may be a fake-out.
 Look at this example:

 Here, prices closed above the resistance level, but after a short-lived uptrend, the prices came back down.
 However, after testing the support level, the bullish sentiment was confirmed and a strong uptrend followed.

 So, to enter a trade for the breakout, give the markets some room to move around a bit instead of placing an order the second a candle pops out of the triangle.
 This conservative, careful approach may cause you to lose part of the trend, but it’s better to be careful and only enter a trade when you’re certain of the trend.